Universal communication part I: modulo additive channels: Overview of this chapter

 Let us begin with the upper bound on $\Cifb$.
-Suppose a given encoder and decoder (the reference system) achieves rate $R$ over $b$ blocks of size $k$ (Figure~\ref{fig:iterative_mapping}).
+Suppose a given the reference system comprised of an encoder and a decoder, achieves the rate $R$ over $b$ blocks of size $k$ (Figure~\ref{fig:iterative_mapping}).
 During these $b$ blocks, the reference system ``sees'' $b$ different noise vectors of length $k$, namely $\vr z_{(i-1)k+1}^{ik}$, $i=1,\ldots,b$.
 Since the system is fixed during these $b$ blocks, this is equivalent to operating over a stochastic channel, where the noise vector $\tilde{\vr Z}$ is chosen uniformly from the set of these vectors, with probability $\frac{1}{b}$ for each.
-This random vector is termed the ``collapsed'' noise sequence, and the channel generated from it the ``collapsed'' channel.
-The standard converse of the channel capacity theorem (without the assumption of a memoryless channel) can be applied to the collapsed channel (Figure~\ref{fig:iterative_probl}), and yields an upper bound on $\Cifb$ which is roughly $\log |\mathcal{X}| - \frac{1}{k} H(\tilde{\vr Z})$.
+This random vector is termed the ``collapsed'' noise sequence, and the channel generated from it the ``collapsed'' channel (Figure~\ref{fig:collapsed_channel_modadditive}).
+The standard converse of the channel capacity theorem, without the assumption of a memoryless channel, can be applied to the collapsed channel, and yields an upper bound on $\Cifb$, which is roughly $\log |\mathcal{X}| - \frac{1}{k} H(\tilde{\vr Z})$.
 The entropy $H(\tilde{\vr Z})$ is lower bounded using the finite state compressibility of the sequence, since a finite state machine may achieve a compression rate close to the entropy by standard block-to-variable coding, where the code lengths are tuned to the statistics of the collapsed noise vector.
 Combining these bounds yields the result $\Cifb \leq (1 - \rho(\vr z)) \cdot \log |\mathcal{X}|$ (Theorem \ref{theorem:Cifb_UB}).

-\onlyphd{ In order to show attainability, the result of Theorem~\ref{theorem:adaptive_L} from Section~\ref{sec:examples_compression_attanability} is used.
-It was shown there that when specializing the result to the modulo-additive channel (\S\ref{sec:examples_compression_modadditive}) the rate function $\log | \mathcal{X} | - \frac{1}{n} L(\vr z)$ is asymptotically adaptively achievable, where $L(\vr z)$ is the compression length of the sequence $\vr z = \vr y - \vr x$ by a given sequential source encoder satisfying some conditions.
-Furthermore, the Lempel-Ziv LZ78 source encoder satisfies these conditions (\S\ref{sec:examples_compression_modadditive}).
-When plugging the encoding lengths $L(\vr z)$ determined by the LZ78 source encoder, the compression ratios asymptotically approach the finite state compressibility.
-In other words, asymptotically $\frac{1}{n} L(\vr z) \leq \rho(\vr z) \log |\mathcal{X}|$, therefore $\log | \mathcal{X} | - \frac{1}{n} L(\vr z) \geq (1-\rho(\vr z)) \log |\mathcal{X}|$ (where all inequalities are up to asymptotically vanishing factors).\footnote{A more direct proof of this result, which does not go through the chain of theorems of Part-I, and a simplified intuitive explanation, are given in the paper \cite{YL_UnivModuloAdditive}.} }